hmlongco/Builder/README.md

 Just download the project and run it.

-Currently it requires Xcode 12.4.
+Currently it requires Xcode 12.5 as a minimum.